 Past participants who register by Oct.
 31, 2018, will receive $100 off the regular tuition for dentists; auxiliaries will receive $50 off.

-Refunds will be granted for cancellations made 30 days prior to the program less a $50 cancellation fee.
-Cancellations made from 29 to seven days prior to the course will be assessed a $100 cancellation fee.
-No refunds will be granted for cancellations made less than seven days prior to the first day of the program.
+Full refunds will be granted for cancellations made 30 days prior to the program.
+Cancellations made from 29 to 14 days prior to the course will be assessed a $50 processing fee.
+No refunds will be granted for cancellations made less than 14 days prior to the first day of the program.

 For travel accommodations please visit www.islanddentalhawaii.com.